kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/hpa.md

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716220122.png#alt=)

 2.2.
-Fill in the Pod Template with following values, then click **Save** to save these settings.
+Fill in the Pod Template with the following values, then click **Save** to save these settings.

 - Image: `mirrorgooglecontainers/hpa-example`
 - Service Settings